Aliases for LCAT Gene

 This gene encodes the extracellular cholesterol esterifying enzyme, lecithin-cholesterol acyltransferase.
 The esterification of cholesterol is required for cholesterol transport.
 Mutations in this gene have been found to cause fish-eye disease as well as LCAT deficiency. [provided by RefSeq, Jul 2008]

 GeneCards Summary for LCAT Gene

 LCAT (Lecithin-Cholesterol Acyltransferase) is a Protein Coding gene.
-Diseases associated with LCAT include fish-eye disease and complete lcat deficiency.
-Among its related pathways are Metabolism and Glycerophospholipid biosynthesis.
+Diseases associated with LCAT include Fish-Eye Disease and Norum Disease.
+Among its related pathways are Metabolism and Lipoprotein metabolism.
 GO annotations related to this gene include O-acyltransferase activity and phosphatidylcholine-sterol O-acyltransferase activity.
 An important paralog of this gene is PLA2G15.

 UniProtKB/Swiss-Prot for LCAT Gene